 I had four pairs of hiking socks in my pack and wore my hiking boots as mentioned previously.

 We borrowed a two-person ultralight tent from a family member.
-It’s from a Dutch manufacturer called Lowland and this model is the Trailrunner 2.
+It’s from a Dutch manufacturer called Lowland Outdoor and this model was the Trailrunner 2 (not available anymore).
 Unfortunately, this item didn’t spark as much joy as we’d hoped.
 One problem was the small size of the tent.
 An even bigger problem was that the inner plastic layer started peeling and flaking.
 Not very Leave No Trace.
 When we continue the trip in 2021, we’ll probably find a three-person replacement for this tent.
 A model that doesn’t need pegs to stand up by itself would be nice.
 We’re currently looking at this one and this one.
 Do you have any suggestions?
 Please leave a comment!

 When you’re freecamping on rocky shores as we did, you might want to think about getting a footprint for your tent.
 This prevents damage to the floor of your tent, reduces condensation from the ground through your tent’s floor, and doubles as a picnic plaid if you pack it somewhere easy in reach.